umbralcalc/umbralcalc.github.io/_posts/lobsim.md

 \end{align}
 $$

 where $\epsilon_i$ denotes the market order 'sign' of each liquidity-taking agent, which can change according to the strategy adopted.
-The $\epsilon_i$ values for each of these agents are autocorrelated in time and are generated according to the power-law latent volume distribution suggested in [Mastromatteo, Tóth & Bouchaud (2014)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.89.042805).
+The $\epsilon_i$ values for each of these agents are autocorrelated in time and are generated according to the power-law latent volume distribution suggested in [@mastromatteo2014agent].

 ## Running simulations